13 Dead End Drive is a murder-themed board game from Milton Bradley. Released in 1993, it was followed in 2002 by a sequel, 1313 Dead End Drive.

 The story behind the game involves the death of a wealthy old woman, Aunt Agatha, triggering a feud over her will.
 The players utilize traps located on the game board, which represents a mansion, to kill characters controlled by other players in order to claim the estate for themselves.

-- Also, it's very unlucky for all but one player when the detective takes all 13 steps.
+- 13 Is Unlucky: It's in the title.
+Also, it's very unlucky for all but one player when the detective takes all 13 steps.

 - Booby Trap: How you kill other players.
 There are 5.
 How the traps reset themselves is anyone's guess.

 - Golden Snitch: In 1313, the cat starts with the most money because it's at the top of the will.
 If whoever owns the cat can get it out of the mansion fast enough, the game is basically over.
 And since it takes a while (and luck) to get anyone into a trap...

 - Gossipy Hens: Lulu's profile says that she and Agatha indulged in this during afternoon teas.
 She wants to parley the inheritance into her own tabloid, Dishing the Dirt.

 - Pet Heir: One of the playable characters is Aunt Agatha's cat Poopsie.
 1313 adds a dog named Pugsley.